Gary, Indiana: Founding and early years

-Gary, Indiana, was founded in 1906 by the United States Steel Corporation as the home for its new plant, Gary Works.
+Gary, Indiana, was founded in 1906 by the U.S. Steel corporation as the home for its new plant, Gary Works.
 The city was named after lawyer Elbert Henry Gary, who was the founding chairman of the United States Steel Corporation.

-Gary was the site of civil unrest in the steel strike of 1919.
-On October 4, 1919, a riot broke out on Broadway, the main north-south street through downtown Gary, between steel workers and strike breakers brought in from outside.
-Three days later, Indiana governor James P. Goodrich declared martial law.
-Shortly thereafter, over 4,000 federal troops under the command of Major General Leonard Wood arrived to restore order.
+Gary was the site of civil unrest in the 1919 General Steel Strike.
+On October 4, 1919, a riot broke out on Broadway, the main north–south street through downtown Gary, between steel workers and strike breakers brought in from outside.
+Indiana governor James P. Goodrich declared martial law three days later.
+Shortly after that, over 4,000 federal troops under the command of Major General Leonard Wood arrived to restore order.

-The jobs offered by the steel industry provided Gary with very rapid growth and a diverse population within the first 26 years of its founding.
-According to the 1920 United States Census, 29.7% of Gary's population at the time was classified as foreign-born, mostly from eastern European countries, with another 30.8% classified as native-born with at least one foreign-born parent.
-By the 1930 United States Census, the first census in which Gary's population exceeded 100,000, the city was the fifth largest in Indiana and comparable in size to South Bend, Fort Wayne, and Evansville.
-At that time, 78.7% of the population was classified as white, with 19.3% of the population classified as foreign-born and another 25.9% as native-born with at least one foreign-born parent.
+The steel industry's jobs provided Gary with rapid growth and a diverse population within the first 26 years of its founding.
+According to the 1920 United States census, 29.7% of Gary's population at the time was classified as foreign-born, mostly from eastern European countries, with another 30.8% classified as native-born with at least one foreign-born parent.
+By the 1930 United States census, the first census in which Gary's population exceeded 100,000, the city was the fifth largest in Indiana and comparable in size to South Bend, Fort Wayne, and Evansville.
+At that time, 78.7% of the population was classified as white, with 19.3% as foreign-born and another 25.9% as native-born with at least one foreign-born parent.
 In addition to white internal migrants, Gary had attracted numerous African-American migrants from the South in the Great Migration, and 17.8% of the population was classified as black.
-3.5% were classified as Mexican (now likely to be identified as Hispanic, as some were likely American citizens in addition to immigrants).
+Some 3.5% were classified as Mexican (now likely to be identified as Hispanic, as they included citizens and immigrants of other Spanish-speaking ethnicities).

 Post-World War II

 Gary's fortunes have risen and fallen with those of the steel industry.
-The growth of the steel industry brought prosperity to the community.
+The growth of the steel industry brought prosperity to the community, and industrial workers gained middle-class standards of living.
 Broadway was known as a commercial center for the region.
-Department stores and architecturally significant movie houses were built in the downtown area and the Glen Park neighborhood.
+Department stores and architecturally significant movie houses were built in the downtown and Glen Park neighborhoods.

-In the 1960s, like many other American urban centers reliant on one particular industry, Gary entered a spiral of decline.
-Gary's decline was brought on by the growing overseas competitiveness in the steel industry, which had caused U.S. Steel to lay off many workers from the Gary area.
-The U.S. Steel Gary Works employed over 30,000 in 1970, declined to just 6,000 by 1990, and further declined to 5,100 in August 2015.
+But in the 1960s, as manufacturing jobs moved offshore, Gary entered a period of decline.
+This also occurred in many other American urban centers that were reliant on one particular industry.
+Gary's decline was brought on by reduced employment in the steel industry overall, which caused U.S. Steel to lay off many workers from the Gary area.

+The U.S. Steel Gary Works employed over 30,000 in 1970; the workforce declined to 6,000 by 1990, and to 5,100 by August 2015.
 Attempts to shore up the city's economy with major construction projects, such as a Holiday Inn hotel and the Genesis Convention Center, failed to reverse the decline.